Above: INSIGHT Intro Video - An immersive three-channel video instlaltion with its spatial layout

 Credits

-INSIGHT is funded by the BC Arts Council in Canada.
+INSIGHT was funded by the BC Arts Council in Canada.

 We acknowledge the contributions of Dr. Heesoon Bai and Dr. Avraham Cohen, both scholars and psychotherapists, who were engaged as consultants to support our research discussions related to INSIGHT.
 We also thank Dr. Zuzana Vasko, an artist, scholar and educator, for her thoughtful presence and participation in the discussion.